ahadas/ahadas.github.io/_posts/2022-6-7-mtv-on-openshift-local.md

 You're ready for your first migration!

-# Execute a migration plan
+# Executing a migration plan

 In order to initiate a migration you first need to log in to the UI of the Migration Toolkit for Virtualization (MTV).
 You can find the URL in Networking -> Routes and inspect the 'Location' of the 'virt' route within the openshift-mtv project (namespace).
 In my case it was 'https://virt-openshift-mtv.apps-crc.testing'.
 Log in with the same credentials you used for the Openshift console.